Sucerquia/ASE-PLUMED_tutorial/MD.md

 In principle, the system should explore all the space of configurations due to thermal fluctuations.
 However, we can see that the system remains in the same conformational state, even when we simulate for a long time.
-This happens because the systems gets trapped in a local minima, and a complete exploration of the configuration space is too computationally expensive.
+This happens because the systems gets trapped in a local minimum and a complete exploration of the configuration space is too computationally expensive.
 Figure 2 -blue dots- shows the trajectory obtained from the following unbiased